docker/compose/docs/django.md

     RUN pip install -r requirements.txt
     ADD . /code/

 That'll install our application inside an image with Python installed alongside all of our Python dependencies.
-For more information on how to write Dockerfiles, see the [Dockerfile tutorial](https://www.docker.io/learn/dockerfile/) and the [Dockerfile reference](http://docs.docker.io/en/latest/reference/builder/).
+For more information on how to write Dockerfiles, see the [Docker user guide](https://docs.docker.com/userguide/dockerimages/#building-an-image-from-a-dockerfile) and the [Dockerfile reference](http://docs.docker.com/reference/builder/).

 Second, we define our Python dependencies in a file called `requirements.txt`: